finagle/finagle.github.io/source/blog/2019-05-21-release-notes.md

 ---

 With it being late May, the beginning of summer is right around the corner.
-Along with that comes a new release of libraries.
+Along with that comes a new release of our libraries.
 Unfortunately, there was an [issue](https://github.com/twitter/finatra/issues/502) with our first attempt (19.5.0) so we created a point release (19.5.1), which fixes the problem.
 Here are the changes for both 19.5.0 and 19.5.1